-Secrets and Lies is short-listed for a 2015 Word Award in the suspense novel category.
-(View the list here.)
+Secrets and Lies was a finalist in the 2015 Word Awards (for work published in 2014) in the suspense novel category.
+Blind Trust, by Sandra Orchard, was the suspense winner.
+(View the winners’ list here.)

 Guest posts and interviews (newest first):

-- Interview and giveaway of a copy of Secrets and Lies at Suspense Sisters.
+- Interview about Secrets and Lies at Suspense Sisters.

 - “The Long and Winding (Writing) Road” at The Borrowed Book.